Sharesies Open

 Architecture workshops with senior devs to sketch and refine data flows

+Although I was fairly new to an environment like Sharesies; my decade of experience running my own service business (Patina Photo) served me well;.
 I knew when to ask questions, when to propose solutions, and when to slow down and listen.
 Resulting in a better product —and better working relationships.

-Security and Permissions Built for Growth
+Security and Permissions with Growth In Mind

 I expanded the Sharesies Open permissions system to support the ESS (and future) company-facing features.